bekiryazgann/ekodb/README.md

   where( 'post.author.role', '=', 'admin' )
   ```

-  SleekDB will look for data at:
+  EkoDB will look for data at:

   ```php
   {